Your Cart (0)

 The mitigation:

 Understand the regulatory requirements in your industry before deploying AI in decision-making processes.
-In the US, employment AI tools must comply with EEOC guidelines; financial AI must comply with fair lending laws.
-Conduct bias testing on AI-assisted decision systems before deployment.
-Maintain human review for consequential decisions.
+In the US, employment AI tools must comply with EEOC guidelines; financial AI must comply with fair lending laws; healthcare AI faces FDA scrutiny on diagnostic uses.
+Conduct bias testing on AI-assisted decision systems before deployment, using the same protected-class breakdowns a regulator would ask for.
+Maintain human review for consequential decisions, and document the review in a way that would survive a subpoena.

 Model and Vendor Dependency